w3c/adapt/explainers/discoverable-destinations.md

 Because all destinations are repeated on all pages of a site, if we move to a sub-site, the sub-site will expose all destinations on all of its pages, and thus the UA/AT will be able to present the correct destinations for the sub-site.

-### Visiting a well-known destination directly
+### Visiting a discoverable destination directly

-* The user selects the well-known destination in the UI of their UA.
+* The user selects the discoverable destination in the UI of their UA.

 * The corresponding URL is loaded.

-### Updating a well-known destination
+### Updating a discoverable destination

 The content author would need to ensure that the `<link>` elements sent are correct.
 In practice this would most likely be managed by the CMS powering the site, which could take the repetition out of the authoring process.

-### Expressing when a link points to part of a well-known destination
+### Expressing when a link points to part of a discoverable destination

-When an in-page (anchor, `<a>`) link points to a page that is a sub-page of a well-known destination (such as the "help on logging in" page, rather than the "help" home page), this can be indicated by adding a `rel`  value to the anchor.
+When an in-page (anchor, `<a>`) link points to a page that is a sub-page of a discoverable destination (such as the "help on logging in" page, rather than the "help" home page), this can be indicated by adding a `rel`  value to the anchor.

 ```html
 <p>For more details, consult the <a href="/help/signing-in" rel="help">help section on signing in to your account</a>.</p>